 People who are allergic to penicillin are given a course of different antibiotic tablets.
 It is important you take the whole course.
 You may need to come back for a follow-up appointment more often if you’re not able to be treated with penicillin.

 You can be treated with a penicillin injection during pregnancy and despite possible reactions, treatment should not be delayed.
 Antibiotic tablets are not given during pregnancy as some do not effectively reach the baby and others pose a risk to the baby.

 If you have latent or tertiary syphilis, you will be given a course of three, weekly injections of penicillin.
 Although tertiary syphilis can be treated, if you are already experiencing health problems as a result of damage from the syphilis, the treatment will not improve this.

-To avoid infecting other people with syphilis, or being re-infected with the bacteria, it is important to avoid sex altogether, and any skin contact, until you have been told that the treatment has been successful.
+To avoid infecting other people with syphilis, or being re-infected with the bacteria, it is important to avoid sex and skin to skin contact with any affected parts of the body until you have been told that the treatment has been successful.
 You will need to have a follow-up blood test a week after treatment to see if it has worked.
 Any sexual partners should also be tested and, if necessary, treated.

 Having syphilis once gives no protection in future – you could catch it again.

 To prevent reinfection, ensure that both you and your partner have been tested for syphilis.
 If one of you has been diagnosed and treated, but the other has never been tested, they could pass on undiagnosed syphilis.
 It is also best to have a sexual health screen before having sex without a condom with a new sexual partner.